Pneumothorax Treatment & Management

 Prehospital ultrasonography

-In a preliminary 2006 study from Norway, Busch evaluated the feasibility of using portable ultrasound in an air rescue setting, concluding that prehospital ultrasonography could provide diagnostic and therapeutic benefit when conducted by a proficient examiner who used goal-directed and time-sensitive protocols.[42]
-Further study in this area may help to determine the indications and role of prehospital ultrasonography.
+In a preliminary 2006 study from Norway, Busch evaluated the feasibility of using portable ultrasound devices in an air rescue setting, concluding that prehospital US could provide diagnostic and therapeutic benefit when conducted by a proficient examiner who used goal-directed and time-sensitive protocols.
+[44] Further study in this area will further define the indications for and role of prehospital US.

 Previous